11 Popular Toys We Were Obsessed With As Kids

 We're taking a look back at some of our favourite classic toys, including the Hula Hoop, which took the toy world by storm in the 1950s.
 Photo: H. Armstrong Roberts/ClassicStock/Getty Images

-Here, we relive our youth (complete with original commercials!) with some of the most popular toys of the 50s, 60s and 70s.
+Here, we take a nostalgic trip back to our youth with a look at some of the most popular toys (complete with original commercials!) of the 50s, 60s and 70s.

 1. Chatty Cathy Doll